Gladwyn Jebb: Personal life

 In 1929, Jebb married Cynthia Noble, daughter of Sir Saxton Noble, 3rd Baronet.
 She was a granddaughter of the gun-developer Sir Andrew Noble, 1st Baronet, and a great-granddaughter of Isambard Kingdom Brunel.
 The couple had three children, one son, Miles, and two daughters: Vanessa, who married the historian Hugh Thomas, and Stella, who married the scientist Joel de Rosnay and was the mother of the French writer Tatiana de Rosnay.

 Second World War

 For part of the War of 1939 to 1945, Jebb left the Foreign Office to serve as the Chief Executive Officer for the Special Operations Executive, where he was from 1940 to 1942.
 On his return to the Foreign Office, Jebb asked to be posted to Madagascar, but this application was rejected, and he was sent to the Treasury for economic training.

 Acting UN Secretary-General

-After the Second World War, Jebb served as Executive Secretary of the Preparatory Commission of the United Nations in August 1945 and served as Acting United Nations Secretary-General from October 1945 to February 1946, when the first Secretary-General was appointed, Trygve Lie.
+After the Second World War, Jebb served as Executive Secretary of the Preparatory Commission of the United Nations from August 1945 to October 1945 and served as Acting United Nations Secretary-General from October 1945 to February 1946, when the first Secretary-General was appointed, Trygve Lie.

 Jebb remains the only UN Secretary-General or Acting Secretary-General to come from a permanent member state of the UN Security Council.